cocos-creator/docs-3d-deprecated/en/editor/publish/publish-in-command-line.md

 ## Publishing using Jenkins

-**Cocos Creator 3D** still needs the GUI environment when running from the command line.
-If the Jenkins server can not run **Cocos Creator 3D** from the command line, a solution is running Jenkins in agent mode, so it can interact with the operating systems window server.
+**Cocos Creator** still needs the GUI environment when running from the command line.
+If the Jenkins server can not run **Cocos Creator** from the command line, a solution is running Jenkins in agent mode, so it can interact with the operating systems window server.
 For more details please review this [Stack Overflow post]( https://stackoverflow.com/questions/13966595/build-unity-project-with-jenkins-failed).

 If the Jenkins server can not compile under Windows, specify a local user for the Jenkins service in the Windows **Control Panel -> Administrative Tools -> Services**, and then restart the computer.
 You don't need to set up a master-slave mode separately.